 This university does not offer all courses online, so on-campus visits are required for this degree.
 To this end, students who do not live in Wisconsin will need to look elsewhere.
 For students who can attend classes on-campus, this degree does cover the necessary pre-requisites needed in order to sit for the AHIMA’s RHIA certification exam.

 This is a four-year degree that requires 124 credits, a management affiliation, and an internship for graduation.
-However, students are welcome to transfer credits from a regionally accredited institution for general education requirements, making the path towards getting the degree quicker and more affordable.
+Of course, the four-year program length pertains to graduating in normal time.
+Students are welcome to transfer credits from a regionally accredited institution for general education requirements, making the path towards getting the degree quicker and more affordable.
 Course topics include Healthcare Information Management Systems, Healthcare Finance and Revenue Cycle Methodology, and Principles of Health Information Management.

 For important consumer disclosure information from Herzing University, please visit this link.